julian10m/julian10m.github.io/teaching.md

 published: true
 ---

-## TCP/IP Networking
+## TCP/IP Computer Networking

 I am teaching this course with [Pascal Mérindol](http://www-r2.u-strasbg.fr/~merindol/).

-> Material coming soon
+> Course Material I provided, coming soon...

-## Algorithmique et Programmation C
+## Algorithms and Programming in C

 I am teaching this course with [Quentin Bramas](https://www.bramas.fr).

-My work consisted in helping students with their doubts when solving exercises.
+My work consists in helping students with their doubts when solving exercises.
 The content of the course can be found [here](https://bramas.github.io/teaching/).